Tuition & Financial Aid

 Decisions regarding financial aid are separate from admission decisions, and are made by a committee after careful review of all information provided in the financial aid application.

 Financial Aid Application Information

 Riordan utilizes the services of TADS to help determine a family’s eligibility for financial aid.
-All applications for financial are due by January 8, 2017 for the 2017-2018 school year.
+All applications for financial were due by January 8, 2017 for the 2017-2018 school year.
 Notifications about financial aid will be mailed with acceptance letters.

 Archbishop Riordan High School is committed to preserving confidentiality throughout the financial aid process.
 Therefore, the school requires that all recipients of financial aid sign a letter of acceptance and confidentiality agreement.

 Financial aid awards are issued for one school year.
 Families will be called upon to complete applications annually to substantiate continued need.
 Outside scholarships may be recommended to those students whose profile supports the donors’ criteria, but all will first require a completed TADS online application.